Music of Nova Scotia: The 1970s and 1980s

 The pop and country sounds of the 1970s were exemplified by Springhill, Nova Scotia native Anne Murray and her Haligonian producer Brian Ahern.
 She had a series of top 10 hits worldwide starting with "Snowbird" in 1970, and continues to be a major concert performer.
 Anne Murray had a #1 Billboard Hot 100 hit with the country pop "You Needed Me" in 1978.
-Possibly the most famous rock band from the 1970s was progressive rockers April Wine, but other bands such as Pepper Tree, Dutch Mason, Matt Minglewood and Stan Crawford Band which became the JETZ enjoyed a great degree of national and international success.
+Possibly the most famous rock band from the 1970s was progressive rockers April Wine, but other bands such as Pepper Tree, Dutch Mason, Matt Minglewood and the Stan Crawford Band which became the JETZ enjoyed a great degree of national and international success.

 As the music scene in Nova Scotia started to coalesce around Halifax and its emerging underground scene, new sounds and new styles of music started to be heard.
 Both the punk and new wave movements found fertile ground in Halifax, the latter producing a band whose lead singer, Sarah McLachlan, would be snapped up in the 1980s and moved to Vancouver, to later become a huge international star.
 Sarah McLachlan had 2 #2 albums on the Billboard 200 like the adult contemporary Surfacing in 1997.

 It was toward the end of the 1980s that the music scene in Nova Scotia seemed to truly become an industry, with Nova Scotians leading the creation of the East Coast Music Awards as well as establishing the Music Industry Association of Nova Scotia.
 Performers as diverse as rock band Blackpool, hip hop artists MC G and Cool J, and Celtic pop darlings the Rankin Family all achieved national radio & video play, major label record deals, and national media recognition.

 1990s and beyond

 This was followed by the Halifax music explosion of the 1990s, which saw bands such as Sloan, Eric's Trip, Jale, Thrush Hermit and Newfoundland émigrés The Hardship Post obtain international recognition and recording deals with labels such as DGC and Sub Pop.
 It was during this time that the internationally known Halifax Pop Explosion music festival was founded (in 1993).

-Though the initial excitement generated during this time has abated, Nova Scotia remains at the forefront of the internationally successful Canadian music wave, with artists who came out of that era, such as Joel Plaskett, and hip hop hero Buck 65 continuing to gain worldwide respect and attention.
+Though the initial excitement generated during this time has abated, Nova Scotia remains at the forefront of the Canadian music wave, with artists who came out of that era, such as Joel Plaskett, and hip hop hero Buck 65 continuing to gain worldwide respect and attention.
 Other acts such as The Trews, The Stanfields, Matt Mays, and Jimmy Swift Band have all experienced considerable success nationally.

 In the past decade, a number of independent record labels, have emerged to support the growth of the indie rock.
 Dependent Music publishes music by popular acts such as Wintersleep, Brian Borcherdt, Jill Barber, and Holy Fuck.
 BelowMeMusic promotes the Jimmy Swift Band, Slowcoaster, and Grand Theft Bus.